 How about you.
 Do you know your vertical body type?
 Do you take it into account when you are dressing yourself?

-I hope that you got a clearer idea what body type you are?
-If you like to kickstart your style right now, you may like to download our free Find Your Style style guide which will get your style on track in no time!
+If you like to kickstart your style right now, you may like to download our free guide and mini course which will get your style on track in no time!